siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/260-2025-02-09-the-elvis-operator-in-kotlin-handling-nulls-with-grace-and-style.md

 linkTitle: The Elvis Operator
 translationKey: the-elvis-operator-in-kotlin
 weight: 260
-description: This blog post explores the Elvis operator in Kotlin, a concise way to handle nulls with grace and style
+description: This article explores the Elvis operator in Kotlin, a concise way to handle nulls with grace and style
 date: 2025-02-09
 url: the-elvis-operator-in-kotlin
 tags: